gjwgit/aztext/docs/README.md

 **Supported Languages**

-The *supported* command is useful in checking which functionality is supported for the supported languages.
+The *supported* command is used to check the functionality supported for the languages that are supported by the model.
+The output is the full language name, the language code, and whether sentiment, phrases, and entity are supported.

 ```console
 $ ml supported aztext